 You can burn calories and reap the health benefits without setting aside large chunks of time for exercise.
 Here are five calorie-burning habits that can change your life for the better.

-In 1944 Andrew "Sunbeam" Mitchell and his bride, Ernestine McKinney, opened what became the famous Club Handy on Beale Street.
+In 1944 Andrew "Sunbeam" Mitchell and his bride, Ernestine McKinney, opened what became the famous Club Handy on Beale Street, in Memphis, Tennessee.
 The club attracted some of the biggest names on the Chitlin' Circuit.

 The Underground Railroad consisted of a diverse group of people (black and white abolitionists) with daring leaders, called conductors, who led American slaves to freedom.

-Beale Street, the home of the blues, was shaken with looting and violence during the 1968 sanitation workers strike which led to the death of Dr. Martin Luther King, Jr.
+Beale Street, the home of the blues, was shaken by looting and violence during the 1968 sanitation workers' strike which led to the death of Dr. Martin Luther King, Jr.

 Ernest C. Withers was the world-famous photographer who captured on film the unforgettable moment in history when Martin Luther King was fatally wounded.
 Withers served in WWII and lived in Memphis.

 Lt.
-Col. Luke J. Weathers, Jr. was an American fighter pilot.
-An unsung hero, he served as one of the legendary Tuskegee Airmen during WWII.
+Col. Luke J. Weathers, Jr. was an American fighter pilot and one of the legendary Tuskegee Airmen during WWII.
+Learn all about him here.

 During WWII, PFC Sylvester Rodgers, Sr., was in close association with General Douglas McArthur.
 Like General McArthur, PFC Sylvester Rodgers, Sr., is a hero in his own right.

 Elvis burst on the scene in the 1950s with much controversy.
 His dark black hair, vocal style, and shake and wiggle were patterned after black entertainers, like Ukelele Ike.

 Shug Avery, a character in Steven Spielberg's 1985 American drama The Color Purple, is perceived as a woman of the world who loves to dress, party, and sport men.
 After hearing God speak through a song, she changes.

 Imitating the successful model of the 1960 Nashville sit-ins, Memphis college students took the initiative to end racial injustice in their own city by staging peaceful, nonviolent sit-ins.
 Read on for the full history of these powerful protests.